Digital Admissions Video for parents

 Tuesday 2nd January 2019: online admission procedure opens

 Thursday 31st January 2019 @ midnight: online admissions close

-Friday 8th February 2019: birth certificate/supporting documentation must be submitted to the school office
+Friday 8th February 2019 @ 12 noon: birth certificate/supporting documentation must be submitted to the school of your first preference